SofiaSousa/team-rails/level-0.md

 Since it's very common to have different Rails apps running with different versions of Ruby, we need to have different Ruby versions installed in our machines.
 We can use [rbenv](https://github.com/rbenv/rbenv) to create an individual environment for each Rails app:

 ```
-$ rbenv local 2.5.0
+$ rbenv local <ruby-version>
 ```

-This command will install version 2.5.0 and create a `.ruby-version` file in the current directory with the Ruby version name.
-The local version set will override the global Ruby version in the current directory and subdirectories (we can confirm this by running `ruby -v` in the current dir, subdirs and parent dir).
+This command will install the `<ruby-version>` version and create a `.ruby-version` file in the current directory with the Ruby version name.
+The local version will overrides the global Ruby version in the current directory and subdirectories (we can confirm this by running `ruby -v` in the current dir, subdirs and parent dir).
 Ruby versions installed by rbenv are under `~/.rbenv/versions/` dir.

-Now when we run `bundler install`, our gems from the `Gemfile` will be installed in `~/.rbenv/versions/<ruby-version>/lib/ruby/gems/...`.
+Now, when we run `bundler install`, our gems will be installed in `~/.rbenv/versions/<ruby-version>/lib/ruby/gems/...` dir.
 That means now we can have the same gem installed for different versions of Ruby.

 #### rbenv-gemset

 And if different Rails apps running in the same Ruby version, depend of the same gem but in different versions?
-We can create gemsets for each app with [rbenv-gemset](https://github.com/jf/rbenv-gemset), which is an extension for the rbenv.
+Well, we can create gemsets for each app with [rbenv-gemset](https://github.com/jf/rbenv-gemset) extension.

 ```
-$ rbenv gemset init [gemsetname]
+$ rbenv gemset init <gemset-name>
 ```

 This command will set up the default gem set for our project under the current ruby version and create a `.rbenv-gemsets` file in the current directory with the gem set name (which can be the app name for example).

-Our app gems will be installed in `~/.rbenv/versions/<ruby-version>/gemsets/[gemsetname]/gems/...`.
+Our gems will be installed in `~/.rbenv/versions/<ruby-version>/gemsets/<gemset-name>/gems/...`.

-Keep `.ruby-version` and `.rbenv-gemsets` files in the app Git repo.
+Keep `.ruby-version` and `.rbenv-gemsets` (optional) files in the app Git repo.

 ---